- Better Borrowing (215)

 It is a UK based consumer finance company and the third-largest provider of home credit in the country.
-It has a number of different trading names and subsidiary brands, including George Banco, Trust Two, Everyday Loans and Loans at Home.
+It has a number of different trading names and subsidiary brands, including George Banco, Trust Two, Everyday Loans, Selfy Loans and Loans at Home.
 NSF was established to help provide credit to the 10-12 million UK residents who are not well serviced by mainstream lenders, such as high street banks.
 All the products offered by the businesses in the group fall into one of three categories: home credit, guarantor loans and branch-based unsecured lending.
 Although NSF was only set up in 2015 it has experienced a lot of growth in the years since then and has made a number of acquisitions that have driven this, including acquiring Everyday Loans and George Banco.

 Earlier in 2019 NSF dropped a hostile takeover bid that was aimed at rival lender Provident Financial.
 The bid had been worth around £1.3 billion and would have secured NSF’s position in the market, added significant doorstep lending capacity to its portfolio and reduced viable competition for consumers.
 The bid was opposed by a substantial number of Provident Financial shareholders and also faced a probe by the UK’s competition watchdog.
 In June this year, NSF announced that it had dropped the hostile takeover bid, a move that left the lender with millions of pounds in transactions fees and a wealth of other costs.
 The failed takeover bid has clearly left NSF slightly bruised, not just financially – NSF management still maintains that the takeover would have been a good idea for consumers, as well as employees and shareholders of both businesses.